- Sweating is an adaptation that helps some animals cope with the heat, but it is relatively rare.

 #7 Horses and Donkeys

-Anyone who has ever worked with horses for long enough will notice that they do sweat heavily when they are working hard.
+Anyone who has ever worked with horses for long enough will notice that they sweat heavily when they are working hard.
 They also have the ability to produce a type of foam or lather over their bodies, particularly around the hind legs and neck, when exercising or working in hot environments.
 This foam contains a unique protein called latherin that gives the sweat a foamy appearance when it is in an area where friction occurs, such as between the thighs.

-When it’s working particularly hard, a horse can easily lose around 4 gallons of sweat per hour, depending on the intensity of the exercise and the temperature of the surrounding environment.
+When it’s working particularly hard, a horse can easily lose around four gallons of sweat per hour, depending on the intensity of the exercise and the temperature of the surrounding environment.
 By comparison, a horse typically drinks between 10 and 20 gallons of water per day.
 The effectiveness of this cooling system reduces the need for the horse to pant very much in hot conditions, and it may be a sign of a health problem if the horse cannot properly sweat.

 Horses have an extensive network of blood vessels just under the skin that help them regulate their body temperature.
 When they sweat in hot weather, these blood vessels expand to maximize the amount of heat dissipated.
-In cold weather, the blood vessel contract and divert blood flow deeper in the body.
+In cold weather, the blood vessel contract and divert blood flow deeper into the body.
 This is one of the specialized mechanisms that allow the horse to be such an amazing athlete.

 While donkeys are also able to sweat, they do so much less than a horse.
-The donkey’s primary method of dispersing extra heat is through its large ears which have multiple blood vessels close to the surface of the skin so that heat can escape.
-Donkeys do not have the same blood vessels that horses do under their skin so they are not able to adapt to changes in temperature as quickly as horses can.
-Donkeys generally only sweat when they are under severe stress so it should be seen as a sign that the donkey is in distress and may need help.
+The donkey’s primary method of dispersing extra heat is through its large ears, which have multiple blood vessels close to the surface of the skin so that heat can escape.
+Donkeys do not have the same blood vessels that horses do under their skin, so they are not able to adapt to changes in temperature as quickly as horses can.
+Donkeys generally only sweat when they are under severe stress, so it should be seen as a sign that the donkey is in distress and may need help.

 Zebras, just like horses and donkeys, are a member of the genus Equus.
 It’s, therefore, no surprise that their bodies also have the ability to create the same foamy latherin that helps to facilitate evaporation and cooling around the hair.
 What’s particularly fascinating about the zebra is that the latherin might interact with the stripes in unique ways.
 Some scientists have speculated that erect black hairs could promote sweat evaporation during the hottest parts of the day.

 The evolution of zebra stripes still remains a contentious subject, however, and thermoregulation is just one hypothesis among many others.
-In general, Zebras are much more similar to donkeys than to horses.
+In general, zebras are much more similar to donkeys than to horses.